groupvine/gv-doc/2-members/5-membersProfile.md

 # Managing your Membership

 <span class="todo">
-What's on the Member's Profile Page OR Subscriber Profile Page JHJHJHwhich?
+What's on the Member's Profile Page OR Subscriber Profile Page, JHJHJH which should be used?
 </span>

 ## What's on the Member's Profile Page
-<span id="gv-whats-on-the-members"></span>
+<span id="gv-2members-4membersprofile"></span>

 The profile page is a way for subscribers to set and join the following on their own, which frees up the administrator from having to manage all